nshkrdotcom/jido/guides/getting-started.md

 That’s it!
 Your Jido Agent can now be driven by HTTP requests, WebSockets, or internal messages—making it easy to build robust, stateful workflows in your Phoenix app.

 8. Next Steps
-Add More Actions: Create new use Jido.Action modules for your domain (file manipulations, external APIs, arithmetic, etc.).
+Add More Actions: Create new use Jido.Action modules for your domain (file manipulations, external APIs, calculator, etc.).
 Organize Commands: Group them in modules using use Jido.Command—each command can orchestrate multiple actions.
 Extend Agent: Overwrite lifecycle callbacks (on_before_plan/3, on_after_run/2, etc.) to handle advanced logic.
 Distribute: Spin up multiple agents across nodes for parallel, fault-tolerant workflows.